GEVG Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on GEVG specifically: IV rank is unavailable in the current snapshot, so regime-based timing for GEVG is inferred from ATM IV at 102.20% alone, with a market-implied 1-standard-deviation move of approximately 29.30% (roughly $9.05 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated GEVG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on GEVG should anchor to the underlying notional of $30.90 per share and to the trader's directional view on GEVG etf.
+Why this butterfly structure on GEVG specifically: GEVG IV at 94.00% is on the cheap side of its 1-year range, which favors premium-buying structures like a GEVG butterfly, with a market-implied 1-standard-deviation move of approximately 26.95% (roughly $7.57 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated GEVG expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on GEVG should anchor to the underlying notional of $28.10 per share and to the trader's directional view on GEVG etf.

 GEVG butterfly setup

-The GEVG butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With GEVG near $30.90, the first option leg uses a $29.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed GEVG chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The GEVG butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With GEVG at $28.10 on that close, the first option leg uses a $27.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed GEVG chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 GEVG shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)